datael/rust-sarcastic-text-as-a-service/README.md

 # rust-sarcastic-text-as-a-service
-Sarcastic Text as a Service
+SaRcAstiC TExt as a Service

 ## Commands

-### POST /
+### `POST /`

 #### Request

-url-form-encoding
+Create a form request (url-form-encoding) and set original_text to the text you'd like made sarcastic.

+#### Response

+Returns SArCaStiC tExT as plain text in the body of the response.